Guide to Federal Solar Panel Incentives

-This loan program applies to local, state, and tribal governments, electric cooperatives, schools, and select local lenders to finance renewable energy projects.
+This loan program applies to (a) local, state and tribal governments, (b) electric cooperatives, (c) schools and (d) select local lenders to finance renewable energy projects.

 A bondholder can receive tax credits that will replace a portion of their bond interest, which in turn lowers a borrower’s interest rate.
 The issuer is responsible for repaying the bond’s principal.

-However, the Tax Cuts and Jobs Act of 2017 repealed the authorization of new CREBs, meaning that the IRS will no longer process applications or issue loans for them as of January 30, 2018.
-Under this act, old CREBs created between January 22, 2009 and early 2018 have a reduced credit of 70%.
+However, the Tax Cuts and Jobs Act of 2017 repealed the authorization of new CREBs, meaning the IRS will no longer process applications or issue loans for them as of Jan.
+30, 2018.
+Under this act, old CREBs created between Jan.
+22, 2009, and early 2018 have a reduced credit of 70%.

 Qualified Energy Conservation Bonds (QECBs)

-Therefore, the issuer of the bond pays back only the principal amount, and the bondholder receives tax credits without the traditional bond interest.
+Therefore, the bond issuer pays back only the principal amount, and the bondholder receives tax credits without the traditional bond interest.

 - Development applications